Latest Research Findings Show How Omnichannel Grocery Shopping Behavior Has Evolved

 4. The future of grocery shopping is mobile

-What you need to know: A fully omnichannel experience that offers the ability to shop in-store, online and by mobile app is now essential.
+What you need to know: A fully omnichannel experience that offers the ability to shop in-store, online, and by mobile app is now essential.
 If you haven’t yet invested in an online grocery shopping platform, or if the experience on your app needs improvement, this is the time to address it.
+Looking for the best white-label mobile app platform available to grocers?
+Check out Mercatus Mobile.